StarPlayrX/XPC123/README.md

 Requirements:
 The MachService seems to only work from a command line app / headless app, and not as a plugin.
 If you have any additional uses like getting this to work as an XPC Service plugin/bundle but still works with external apps, please file an issue or do a pull request.

 The MachClient can run in either a gui app or command line tool.
 Most of the time, you'll run the service as a Launch Daemon; more on that next.
-This should also work with Authorization Plugins, but that hans't been officially tested yet and will be beyond the scope of the repro for now.
+This should also work with Authorization Plugins, but that hans't been officially tested yet and will be considered out of scope for now.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
 Apple allows LaunchDaemon MachServices to run in Xcode for testing purposes only.
 Here is some info on that: